diengiau/py18plus/README.md

 ## Introduction

-This is a tutorial about Python, that we will cover around 18 weeks in the course CM526 at YZU, but you can refer to it and learn more in the future (i.e., 18 week + more to learn :)).
+This is a Python🐍 tutorial, that we will cover around 18 weeks in the course CM526, but you can refer to it and learn more in the future (i.e., 18 weeks + more to learn 😂🤣).

 This tutorial includes: